Snehil2103/Physical-Design-workshop/README.md

 Day5 tasks:-

-  1.Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
+  1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
-  2.Perfrom detailed routing using TritonRoute.
+  2. Perfrom detailed routing using TritonRoute.
-  3.Post-Route parasitic extraction using SPEF extractor.
+  3. Post-Route parasitic extraction using SPEF extractor.
-  4.Post-Route OpenSTA timing analysis with the extracted parasitics of the route.
+  4. Post-Route OpenSTA timing analysis with the extracted parasitics of the route.

+1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
 ```
 # Now that CTS is done we can do power distribution network
 gen_pdn